AI

 Traditional detection approach: Rule-based systems would flag transactions that exceed predetermined thresholds or are directed to suspicious accounts.
 However, if the fraudster mimics the user's typical transaction behavior, these red flags may not be raised.

 ML detection approach: ML tools analyze the user’s historical transaction data and detect anomalies not just in transaction size, but in the speed of transactions, the time they are made, and the nature of the recipient accounts.
+AI and fintech sector cooperation offers vast opportunities for a more nuanced understanding of normal and abnormal human behavior.
 For instance, if the user’s typical behavior includes logging in from specific devices or locations and executing transactions at particular times of day, deviations from these patterns – such as logins at odd hours or transactions to previously unknown accounts – would immediately trigger alerts.
 This nuanced, behavior-based detection allows for a more accurate identification of account takeover attempts.

 Scenario 2: Synthetic identity fraud